MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/06_optimize_texture_rendering/index.md

 These texture swaps, while negligible in this example, can become a performance issue in a full game where you might be drawing hundreds or thousands of sprites per frame.

-> [!TIP]
-> When profiling your game's performance, pay attention to the number of texture swaps occurring per frame.
-A high number of swaps can be an early indicator that your rendering pipeline needs optimization.

 ### Attempting to Optimize Draw Order
 One approach to get around this could be to optimize the order of the draw calls to minimize texture swaps: